uw-psych/psych532-ToM-project/neuroimaging_analysis/extension/README.md

 `conda activate ENVIRONMENTNAME `

-Once activated, you can install any additional packages, but all packages for our analyses will be installed from `environment.yaml`.
+Once activated, you can install any additional packages, but all packages for our analyses will already be installed from `environment.yaml`.

 `conda install -c conda-forge [packagename]`